haileys/historical-rubies/README.md

 ## What is this?

-This is a set of matches maintained by me, [Charlie Somerville](http://github.com/charliesome), that fix up old versions of Ruby so they compile and run on modern systems.
+This is a set of patches maintained by me, [Charlie Somerville](http://github.com/charliesome), that fix up old versions of Ruby so they compile and run on modern systems.

 ## What platforms are supported?